 Ingredients

-- Flour: Use all-purpose flour.
-For a gluten-free chicken piccata, use a gluten-free flour like King Authur brand, Measure For Measure Gluten Free Flour and make sure the broth used is gluten-free too.
+- Flour: All-purpose flour works well.
+For a gluten-free option, use a measure-for-measure gluten-free flour and make sure your broth is gluten-free.

 How To Make Chicken Piccata

-- Mix together the flour, salt, pepper, and Parmesan cheese in a medium-sized bowl.
+- In a bowl, mix the flour, salt, black pepper, and Parmesan cheese

-- Dredge the chicken in the flour mixture until both sides of each chicken strip are well coated.
+- Dredge the chicken slices in the flour mixture.
+Make sure they are evenly coated.

-- When the butter starts to sizzle, add the chicken and cook for 3 minutes on one side.
+- Melt butter with olive oil in a 10-inch skillet over medium heat.
+Once the butter sizzles, add the chicken and cook for 3 minutes on one side.

-- Flip each of the chicken strips and cook for another 3 minutes, until the chicken pieces have browned and are cooked through.
+- Turn the chicken over and cook for another 3 minutes until browned and fully cooked.
+Transfer to a plate.

 Expert Tips